Varun453B/Netflix-Page/README.md

 *//-------------------//
-Netflix page with HTNL, CSS and JavaScript.
+Netflix page with HTML, CSS and JavaScript.
 *//-------------------//